TEAM 2 TRAFFIC: Friday Morning Commute

 The main Plaquemine ferry is in service 4:30am- 7:45pm.
 A second ferry runs from 5:15- 9am and 3:15- 7pm

+7:10a: Accident in East Baton Rouge on Bluebonnet Blvd at Burbank Dr

+7a: Accident in Louisiana State University on South Stadium Road at Highland Rd; CLEARED

-5:45a: Accident in Walker on Florida Blvd WB at Walker South Rd
+5:45a: Accident in Walker on Florida Blvd WB at Walker South Rd; CLEARED

 5:15a: Accident in on ramp in Baton Rouge on I 10 WB on-ramp from I-110/BR Airport/Exit 155B; CLEARED